 Band 4 – Poor

-Which Universities Considered STJ Band Score for 2017 Entry?
+Which Universities Considered STJ Band Score ?

 Some universities assess the STJ band score to shortlist candidates to invite for interview, others assess band score during interview stage.
 For instance, for 2017 entry Hull York Medical School automatically rejected any applicants with a Band 4 in the STJ.
 More popular, the STJ band score was used during ‘borderline cases’ – this means is if they have two candidates who achieve the same ranking, and they can only invite one to interview or make one an offer then, they might look at the Situational Judgement as a final tool in making their selection.
 Find below a list of universities that consider the Situational Judgement Band Score, please note the information is copied directly from the university website: